 In line with our collusion prevention guideline, we prohibit our employees from contacting with our competitors.
 However, if our employee has to contact an employee from a competitor company for unavoidable reasons, we require the employee to report the details of the contact through our competitor contact report system before and after the contact to prevent collusion or activity that may be misconceived as collusion.

 Regardless of the region we operate in around the world, we do not tolerate acts of bribery by our employees aimed at gaining inappropriate business benefits.
 To build a culture of integrity, we provide yearly training programs to all our employees on important information, examples, and guidelines regarding recent corruption trends, and anti-corruption and anti-graft laws of major countries.

 To meet our internal legal demands, we operate the Legal Support System (LLS) to provide professional legal advice to our employees without limitation to time or location.
 We also use standard contracts and go through a prior review process to minimize contract risks.

-We provide compliance guidelines for important areas and share recent compliance cases and information on the Engineering Compliance System (ECS), our compliance website, to support immediate and effective response when compliance issues arise.
+We provide compliance guidelines for important areas and share recent compliance cases and information on the Compliance Management System (CPMS), our compliance website, to support immediate and effective response when compliance issues arise.

 Code of Ethics and Conduct